-Many opportunities to volunteer exist and deciding where to start can be daunting.
+It can be tough to choose a volunteer opportunity because there are so many out there.
 The Corporation for National and Community Service has a variety of search filters to help you narrow the possibilities and find the right volunteer opportunity for you.
 You can choose from established service projects that serve your local community, reach out to the national community or start your own service project.

 - Be part of a local volunteer effort.
 Search for volunteer opportunities that fit your interests and develop the skills you need to progress in your career.
 Volunteering can keep you busy and productive and give substance to your resume when jobs are not readily available.
 Keeping your skills honed while searching for a job may give you an advantage over job seekers who are not working or volunteering.

 - Be part of a national volunteer effort.
 Stepping into an established national volunteer project can present opportunities for leadership and growth.
 If you are interested in business or project management, this is a great opportunity to examine the structure of a successful volunteer project before you consider starting your own.

 - Be a self-starter.
 Research CNCS Toolkits to learn how to establish the perfect volunteer project to serve your community’s needs and help you hone the skills you want to gain.
 These toolkits are available for established projects and for new projects.
 If you see a gap in community service in your area, you can develop a project designed to fill it.
 Use the toolkit to help you create a service project from beginning to end.
 You can gain business and project management skills from starting and running your own community service project.
 Those skills can enhance your resume, benefit your community and make you more marketable in your job search.